 - Static Open Loop Thermal Throttling (Static-OLTT): OLTT control registers that are configured by BIOS MRC remain fixed after post.
 The system does not change any of the throttling control registers in the embedded memory controller during runtime. - Static Closed Loop Thermal Throttling (Static-CLTT): CLTT control registers are configured by BIOS MRC during POST.
 The memory throttling is run as a closed-loop system with the DIMM temperature sensors as the control input.
-Otherwise, the system does not change any of the throttling control registers in the embedded memory controller during runtime. - Dynamic Open Loop Thermal Throttling (Dynamic-OLTT): OLTT control registers are configured by BIOS MRC during POST.
+Otherwise, the system does not change any of the throttling control registers in the embedded memory controller during runtime. - Dynamic Closed Loop Thermal Throttling (Dynamic-CLTT): CLTT control registers are configured by BIOS MRC during POST.
+The memory throttling is run as a closed-loop system with the DIMM temperature sensors as the control input.
 Adjustments are made to the throttling during runtime based on changes in system cooling (fan speed).